 - An official source of policy proposals that must be considered.
 These proposals are limited in number by the proposal fee.

 - Clear timeframes.
-Voting on and funding proposals happens with predictable regularity which markets can be built around.
+Voting and funding proposals happen with predictable regularity which markets can be built around.

-- Ideal if statments and outcome measures are available, detailed below.
+- Ideal if-statements and outcome measures are available, detailed below.

-- Masternode operators (the decision makers) want and need help in making the decisions.
+- Masternode operators (the decision makers) want and need help in making decisions.

 Decision markets need 3 things to be constructed properly.